innovyze/Open-Source-Support/04 InfoWorks WS Pro/01 Ruby/Notes/README.md

 puts res.depth_volume[0]['volume']
 ```

-We can write data to structs, though we have to be sure that the index exists e.g. by using `#size = 1`
+We can write data to structs, though we have to be sure that the index exists first, e.g. by using `#size = 1`

 ```ruby
 depth_struct = res.depth_volume